elbekrirajae/Image-Retrieval/README.md

 Furthermmore, implement other descriptors than just the raw pixels : gray level vs color histogram, Haralick parameters of GLCM vs
 Local Binary Patterns (LBP), HOG descriptors, etc... and see how performance improves

-## Bag of Visual Words.
-Implement a simple version of the Bag of Visual Words model :
+## Bag of Visual Words : Implement a simple version of the Bag of Visual Words model :
 — divide images into patches
 — compute a dictionary of visual words (VW) with k-means — assign each patch to its closest VW